g4m817/llm-attention-head-instability/README.md

 # Inter-Head Instability: Disagreement Among Attention Heads

 > DISCLAIMER: This is exploratory work.
-I am not an ML engineer — I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
-These experiments may be wrong or incomplete, but I wanted to document them so others — especially researchers — can validate, refine, or discard.
+I am not an ML engineer, I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
+These experiments may be wrong or incomplete, but I wanted to document them so others, especially researchers, can validate, refine, or discard.

 This repo contains exploratory experiments showing that **attention heads often disagree when faced with adversarial input**, and that this may provide a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.